mistakster/throttle-proxy/README.md

 Also you can use aliases `-s`, `-p` instead of full words.

+When you are testing file upload the throttling outgoing data stream can be helpful to you.

+	throttle-proxy --outgoing 50000

 Specifying a URL matching string allows you to simulate latency for specific assets.

     throttle-proxy --match */app.js